ketruong/Armv4-Architecture/README.md

 ## Implementation

 32-bit load/store architecture with Harvard-style organization
-using an FPGA in System Verilog.
+using the Altera DE1 FPGA board.
 The key components of the processor are

 * Instruction Memory
 * Register File